MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 > [!NOTE]
 > Using a digital signature and trusting the publisher doesn't work for Excel Add-in files that have Mark of the Web.
 This behavior isn't new for Excel Add-in files that have Mark of the Web.
 It's worked this way since 2016, as a result of a previous security hardening effort (related to Microsoft Security Bulletin MS16-088).

+### Trusted Locations

+Saving files from the internet to a Trusted Location on a user's device ignores the check for Mark of the Web and opens with VBA macros enabled.
+For example, a line of business application could send reports with macros on a recurring basis.
+If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.

+Because macros aren’t blocked in files saved to a Trusted Location, you should manage Trusted Locations carefully and use them sparingly.
+Network locations can also be set as a Trusted Location, but it's not recommended.
+For more information, see [Trusted Locations for Office files](trusted-locations.md).

 ## Additional information about Mark of the Web

 ### Mark of the Web and Trusted Documents